 Open a savings account just for the holidays.
-Open an account at Capital One 360 and you can get a bonus to use for the holidays to start your savings account.
+Open a high yield savings account and you can get a bonus to use for the holidays to start your savings account.
 Then you can fund Christmas throughout the year each time you get paid or make extra money.

 Cut Your Christmas Budget

 There are several ways to cut your gift budget in half.